LaxarJS/laxar/docs/manuals/adapters.md

 * The `context` object contains information that may be of use to the widget controller:

-  * `eventBus`: a handle to the event bus instance for this widget
+  * `eventBus`: a handle to the event bus instance for this widget.

   * `features`: the complete feature configuration for this instance, with defaults filled in from the widget configuration schema.

   * `id`: a function that takes a string and returns a unique ID that may be given to a DOM-element of this widget instance.
     This is mainly intended to associate form controls with their labels (using the HTML attributes `id` and `for`), without breaking multiple widget instances on a single page.

+  * `log`: a handle to the log instance for this widget.

   * `widget`: only rarely needed, this object provides additional meta information about the widget.
     There is the containing `area` name, the instance `id` as a string and the `path` that was used to instantiate the widget.